learn-co-curriculum/phase-1-html-forms/README.md

 </form>
 ```

+It's the same form you would write for a `GET`-method `form`, but with the
+`method` attribute changed.
+HTML tries to be easy.

 When the user clicks the submit button, their responses in the `input` fields
 are captured and labeled using the `name` attributes from each element.
 The
 browser temporarily stores this information like so: